w3c/wot-usecases/USE-CASES/notes.md

 #### Existing standards from other WGs within W3C

-Provide links to relevant standards that are relevant for this use case
+Provide links to standards that are relevant to this use case.

 #### Existing standards outside W3C